zaantar/toolset-advanced-export/docs/wordpress_menu_data_structure.md

 `xfn`                                 | menu-item-xfn         | string    | The [XHTML Friends Network definition](https://codex.wordpress.org/Defining_Relationships_with_XFN).
 `post_content`*                       | menu-item-description | string    | Custom description of the menu item.

 Properties marked with an asterisk represent post fields, the rest is postmeta.

+I suggest not to rely only on the post fields.
+Further research of [`wp_setup_nav_menu_item()`](https://core.trac.wordpress.org/browser/tags/4.7/src/wp-includes/nav-menu.php#L824) indicates that under some circumstances the menu items might be term objects instead of posts.